 Colocasia esculenta ‘Blue Hawaii’

 Non-hardy colocasias have become extremely popular as architectural garden plants, possibly because there are so many beautiful examples to be found in exotic gardens.
 Colocasia is an extensive tropical genus with both valuable ornamental garden plants and edible plants.
 The cultivar ‘Blue Hawaii’ has beautiful dark reddish-brown veins in the leaves.
 It is especially spectacular with backlighting.
 The arrow-shaped leaves can grow up to 60cm.
-It is also a very useful plant for the edge of container displays.
+It is also a very useful autumn plant for the edge of container displays.

 Height 80cm.
 Origin Garden origin (species southern India southeast Asia).
 Growing conditions Moist soil; full sun to full shade.
 Hardiness RHS H3.
 Season of interest Summer to autumn.